Businesses required to collect sales tax must know the correct sales tax rate to apply when they sell taxable goods and services.

 Fee on hotel occupancy in New York City

 In addition to the state and local sales taxes on hotel occupancy, a hotel unit fee in the amount of $1.50 per unit per day applies to hotels located in New York City.
-These fees are reported on Schedule N and attached to your tax return.
-See TSB-M-05(2)S, Fee on Hotel Occupancy in New York City, for additional information on the hotel unit fee, and for the definition of a unit in a hotel.
+These fees are reported on Schedule N. See TSB-M-05(2)S, Fee on Hotel Occupancy in New York City, for additional information on the hotel unit fee, and for the definition of a unit in a hotel.

 Sales taxes imposed by certain school districts

 Certain school districts in New York State impose sales tax on utilities and utility services.
 A school district’s utility tax is in addition to the similar tax imposed by the state and by the county and/or city in which the school district is located.
 You can look up the combined tax rate on utility services sold in a school district by entering the delivery address of the utility or utility service in our online Jurisdiction/Rate Lookup by Address.